davlia-projects/Obstruction-Free-Photography/PROPOSAL.md

 The tech stack we will be using for this project will primarily be C/C++ and CUDA.

-Below is an example video pipeline that is used for computer vision and robotics.
+Below is a video pipeline that is used for computer vision and robotics.
+It is used as a reference example.
 All video pipelines have an input node and an output node which take in and output the video stream.

 ![example](img/pipeline_example.png)